 Which is your best lens for nightclub photography?

-Is there a lens that I didn’t mention in this article that you love to use for nightclubbing?
+Is there a lens I didn’t mention in this article that you love using for nightclubbing?

 Would you please leave your thoughts and comments below?